 'Snowflake' Candytuft is a neat little evergreen perennial which is excellent for rock gardens and walkways.
 The small lustrous green leaves and stems are topped by showy flat white flower clumps in April and May.
 Iberis sempervirens 'Snowflake' has a cascading habit, so it is a good choice for mixed containers or short walls.

-'Green Lustre' Japanese Holly has shiny small green leaves and has a flat-topped shrub habit, making it excellent for low hedges.
+'Green Lustre' Japanese Holly has shiny small green leaves and has a flat-topped shrub habit, grows about twice as wide as toaa, making it excellent for low hedges.
 It does well at the seashore because it is salt tolerant.
 Evergreen and a female form introduced in the 1930s.

 'Helleri' Japanese Holly is evergreen with tiny green leaves. on a dwarf, stiffly mounding plant.
 Our landscaper friend Martin Blackman says this is the only Japanese Holly he can use with success in deer-infested Princeton.
 A female introduced in the late 1930s by Newport Nursery.